 physical distance, frequently washing your hands and maintaining sanitized work spaces.

-of those residing, regularly working and learning on campus will be tested moving
+Only a sampling of those residing, regularly working and learning on campus are tested.

-forward.
-These randomized tests are a proven and effective way to monitor the prevalence
+These randomized tests are a proven and effective way to monitor the prevalence and

 response to the virus.